 I have finally entered the empirical research stage of my PhD, and I am so very excited about it!
 In fact, it’s the first time I’ve actually been excited about my studies in many, many months.
 (Yes, the literature review part really did drag my spirits down.)

-The pilot is testing out the methods for the first stage of my empirical research.
+The pilot study is testing the methods and the data collection tools for the first stage of my empirical research.
 It involves a two-step process for participants.
 The first step is to keep a diary for one week where they will record some of their thoughts and process regarding their social media use.
-I will then review the diaries prior to the second stage, which will be in-depth interviews.
+I will then review the diaries before the second stage, which will be in-depth interviews.

 I will be done with my data collection by the end of July.
 Then, I will try my best to figure out how to analyse all of it without going crazy.
 I expect to use NVivo for coding my data, but I tend to be a bit tactile as well, so might find myself working with hard copies of at least some of the data.